top of page

 8. A Touchy Subject

 Being intimate with your loved one again postpartum can be a difficult subject to navigate at any time of year, without the added pressure that Valentine’s Day can bring.
 If you simply don’t feel like being amorous again just yet, be open & honest with your partner about how you feel rather than leaving anything left to assumptions.
 If sex is off the cards for you, you can still be intimate by holding hands, cuddling, or massaging one another.
+There is also nothing more intimate than speaking openly and honesty to one another and simply listening to each other without judgement.
+Read more about breastfeeding and how it can affect your libido here.

 9. Get Crafty

-Celebrate with your little ones if they are old enough to enjoy valentines crafts, wearing pink or red, making heart shaped foods and writing cards for people you love.
+Celebrate with your little ones if they are old enough to enjoy valentines crafts, wearing pink or red, making heart shaped foods and writing cards for the people you love.

 10. Go Shopping for Gifts Together

 Family life can be hectic enough without having to worry about buying your lover a gift that they may hate.
-Take the guesswork out of gift-buying by going shopping together And buying one another something that you both really want!
-These tips are adapted from my book, ‘Self Care: The Breastfeeding Edition’ - available now here: www.thebreastfeedingmentor.com/book
+Take the guesswork out of gift-buying by going shopping together and buying one another something that you both really want!

 Post: Blog2_Post